joemoose/dungeoneers.d20/docs/5 Appendix.md

 ---

-Thieves are adventurers who live by their wits and luck, with a little resourcefulness and finesse for good measure.
+Thieves are adventurers who live by their wits and luck, with a little resourcefulness for good measure.
 Their range of unique talents makes them versatile companions in adventures.

 #### Talents

 You have a variety of unique abilities.
 When you first create your character, and each time you gain a level, you can choose one talent from the following list or gain mastery of a talent you already know.

-**BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the Advantage you would typically gain, you double the damage rolled.
+**BACKSTAB**: When you attack a creature that isn’t aware of you, in addition to the advantage you would typically gain, you double the damage rolled.

-- **Mastery**: During combat, as part of your attack, you may make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding +d12 damage bonus.
+- **Mastery**: During combat, as part of your attack, you can make a DEX or WIL check against a creature aware of you to flank or confuse the target, adding +d12 damage bonus.

-**EXPERTISE**: You may re-roll an attribute check once per session.
+**EXPERTISE**: You can re-roll an attribute check once per session.

-- **Mastery**: You may re-roll any dice roll.
+- **Mastery**: You can re-roll any dice roll.

+**FAST**: You can both attack and then disengage as a *fast* initiative turn.

+- **Mastery**: You can move and attack in the same round as a *fast* initiative turn.

+**MANY POCKETS**: You gain an additional body inventory slot.

-**MANY POCKETS**: It no longer takes an action to retrieve an item from your backpack slots during combat.
+- **Mastery**: You no longer require an action to retrieve an item from your backpack slots during combat.

+**MOBILE**: You no longer trigger a free attack when disengaging.

-- **Mastery**: You gain two additional backpack slots.
+- **Mastery**: You always act before the enemy if you’re not surprised.

 **NETWORK**: Make a WIL check when entering a new settlement.
 If you succeed, note that you have a contact in the settlement.
 The nature of this contact is up to you and the GM and can be fleshed out whenever the need arises.

-- **Mastery**: You may make a WIL check once each session to see if you have a contact in an area, regardless of whether you’re new to that area.
+- **Mastery**: Make a WIL check once each session to see if you have a contact in any area, regardless of whether you’re new to it.

-**SUPPLIES**: You may buy a *Supply* for 10 coins in a settlement.
-Supply is an abstract item with a single use available only to the thief that takes up one inventory slot.
-It can be changed into any *common or cheap* mundane item.

-- **Mastery**: A supply can also produce a *rare or valuable* mundane item.

-**SWIFT**: You no longer trigger a free attack when disengaging.

-- **Mastery**: You always act before the enemy if you’re not surprised.

 ---